Ditorka/PersonalSite/README.md

 # PersonalSite

 A web application presented as a personal site.
-Made as my pet-project.

 # What I Learned